 The facility also offers barre and pilates, and I find it’s just the right speed to make me stronger without feeling like I’m having a near-death experience while exercising.
 I’ve also started running again.

-I (self-timer! holla!) took this pic after yesterday’s quick little one mile run because I felt strong.
+Self-timer took this pic after yesterday’s quick little one mile run because I felt strong.
 9.56″ pace for a one mile up and down some little hills and over puddles of melted ice, and it was exactly what I needed.
 Starting from the bottom can be so scary and disheartening, but honestly.
 What is worse than being stuck at the bottom?
 Nothing.
-So I’m climbing my way up and up again, training for some upcoming half marathons, doing the things I love as often as I can, listening to my body, eating good food, trying new things, experimenting with new recipes, and finding joy in the journey.
+So I’m climbing my way up and up again, doing the things I love as often as I can, listening to my body, eating good food, trying new things, experimenting with new recipes, and finding joy in the journey.

 Hope you’re finding joy in your journey, wherever you are!
 It’s so good to be back. xo